rschoening/mvrs-dspa/README.md

 * Checking results:
    * Kibana dashboard: [\[DSPA\] Unusual activity detection](http://localhost:5602/app/kibana#/dashboard/83a893d0-6989-11e9-ba9d-bb8bdc29536e)
    * Make sure to set the time range (upper right) to the beginning of the stream (February 2012 for the low volume stream).
 A period of one week is recommended.
+   * The diagram of cluster changes is meant as an example, the displayed variables would have to be more carefully defined.
+But since the job anyway focuses on the streaming mechanisms and a decent streaming K-means implementation, but not on a valid approach from a data science perspective, not much time was spent on this.
+   * The cluster models and model change information can be investigated in the raw documents shown on the right.
+   * The cluster metadata graph can have gaps since the used Kibana visualization does not interpolate across buckets with nodata (which may result due to extending windows).
+With a time range of 7 days, this should not happen.
+Different, more advanced visualizations are available in Kibana that interpolate across empty buckets.

 #### Notes
 * Job-specific configuration parameters are defined in `jobs.activity-detection` ([application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf))
 * The labelling of clusters based on the control stream is currently only applied during the next cluster update.
 It would make more sense to apply these labels immediately for subsequent classifications.
 This would require connecting to the control stream twice, both on the cluster model update stream (for `k` and `decay`) and on the event classification stream (for the labels).
-* The cluster metadata graph can have gaps since the used Kibana visualization does not interpolate across buckets with nodata (which may result due to extending windows).
-With a time range of 7 days, this should not happen.
-Different, more advanced visualizations are available in Kibana that interpolate across empty buckets.

 ## Solution overview
 ### Package structure